legislation

 Even in the words of the USDA, animal care and breeding standards are “minimum.”
 Some AWA care standards, as written, are considered by many to be inadequate for the species and subject to interpretation by breeders and inspectors.

-Minimum AWA standards do not fulfill the basic physical and mental needs of the animals.
-A dog or cat’s overall health and well-being do not appear to be the driving force behind the creation of AWA standards.
+Minimum AWA standards do not fulfill the physical and mental needs of the animals.
+A dog or cat’s overall health and well-being does not appear to be the driving force behind the AWA standards or inspections to enforce these standards.

 "));